 The handset is mounted according to [ITU-T P.64] in a quiet environment as defined in clause 3.2.

-The signal used is an activation signal followed by a sine-wave signal with a frequency in the range of 1004 Hz to 1025 Hz which is the actual test signal.
+The signal used is an activation signal followed by a sine-wave signal with a frequency 1020Hz which is the actual test signal.
 The signal is applied at the MRP.
 Appropriate signals for activation and signal combinations can be found in [ITU-T P.501].

-The level of the actual test signal is adjusted until the output of the terminal is –10 dBm0.
-The level of the signal at the MRP is then the ARL.

-The test signal shall be applied at the following levels: –35, –30, –25, –20, –15, –10, –5, 0, 5 dB relative to ARL.
+The sine-wave signal level shall be calibrated to the following RMS levels at the MRP: 5, 0, -4.7, -10, -15, -20 dBPa.
+The test signals have to be applied in this sequence, i.e., from high levels down to low levels.

 The total distortion power of the signal output of the SS shall be measured with the psophometric noise weighting described in [ITU-T O.41].